Dineshkumar-Anbalagan/Dineshkumar-Anbalagan/README.md

 ## Hello there!!

-#### My name is Dineshkumar Anbalagan and I am a passionate Data scientist having a strong knowldege in Python and its libraries like pandas, numpy, sklearn, matplotlib, seaborn, etc... and a foundational knowledge on machine learning algorithms.
+#### My name is Dineshkumar Anbalagan and I am a passionate Data scientist having strong knowldege in Python and its libraries like pandas, numpy, sklearn, matplotlib, seaborn, etc... and a foundational knowledge on machine learning algorithms.
 Also I am pretty much good in data analysis techniques.

 * At present I am working on honing my skills in Machine Learning.
 * Also I started learning tableau a week before.